 Many of you have kindly inquired about a reopening date for the Museum.
 Unfortunately, Covid numbers have continued to escalate and we remain in a holding pattern.

-Because the Museum and its retail store have permanently fixed display aisles of only 4 feet in width, we cannot maintain 6-foot personal distances in any part of the Museum.
+The Museum is not able to comply with public health rules formulated to keep you— and us— safe during the pandemic.
+Both the exhibition hall and retail store have permanently fixed display aisles of only 4 feet in width, and it is not possible to facilitate 6-foot personal distances.
 Nor can we create one-way traffic patterns, due to the maze-like configuration of our exhibits.
-In addition to that obstacle, we are not able to disinfect all surfaces people are likely to touch; there are far too many.
+Finally, we are not able to disinfect all surfaces people are likely to touch; there are far too many.

-Wishing health and well-being to you and your families during these difficult times.
-I look forward to seeing you again.
+Wishing health and well-being to you and your families during these difficult times, I look forward to seeing you again.

 Lori Kagan-Moore, Director